kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 ### Design A Twitter
 #### 4S
-- It's all about Trade off
+- It's all about Trade Off!
 - **Scenario**
 	- Ask / Features/ QPS (Queries Per Second) / DAU (Daily Active Users) / Interfaces
 	- List features of twitter such as